wp-plugins/poolparty-thesaurus/readme.txt

 Each post is analysed automatically to find words and phrases matching labels of a concept (prefLabel, altLabel or hiddenLabel) in the thesaurus.
 The first hit will be highlighted automatically.
 A mousover tooltip shows the short description of the term/phrase and the link points to the more detailed description on the glossary page.

+= What's new? =
+* Updating the plugin via the wordpress admin interface has been simplified.
+The plugin now gets the ARC2-tripelstore and installs it automatically without need to intervene  manually.
+* There is a new sidebar-widget which incorporates a search field including autocomplete.
+This autocomplete service suggests terms from the glossary.
+Once such a term is chosen, one is automatically connected to the webpage describing the term.
+The widget can be pulled into any sidebar (depending on the theme) from the sub-section of *appearance/widgets*.
+* There is a new shortcode with which specific parts of the content can be excluded from automatically being linked.
+The shortcode is called ppt-noparse, and it is opened with *[ppt-noparse]* and closed with *[/ppt-noparse]*.
+Automatic linking is disabled for any text between the code.
+* Automatic finding and linking of concepts in running content can be totally disabled under settings.
+The glossary area is still present and can be reached via the glossary link and the sidebar widget.

 Thanks to Benjamin Nowack: The thesaurus is imported into the system and is queried via ARC2 (https://github.com/semsol/arc2).
 Thanks to rduffy (http://wordpress.org/extend/plugins/profile/rduffy).
 His 'Glossary' Plugin (http://wordpress.org/extend/plugins/automatic-glossary) inspired me, and I was able to develop this plugin on top of his ideas.